HarmonicAttack: An Adaptive Cross-Domain Audio Watermark Removal: Introduction

 \section{Introduction}

-Recent advancements in generative audio models~\cite{kimiteamKimiAudioTechnicalReport2025,chuQwen2AudioTechnicalReport2024} have revolutionized how we create, manipulate, and interact with sound.
-From text-to-speech systems and music generation to audio enhancement, these models demonstrate capabilities in producing realistic and high-quality audio.
+Recent advancements in generative audio models~\cite{kimiteamKimiAudioTechnicalReport2025,chuQwen2AudioTechnicalReport2024} have revolutionized sound creation, manipulation, and interaction across tasks such as text-to-speech, music generation, and audio enhancement by enabling realistic and high-quality audio synthesis.
+This growing realism raises serious concerns regarding misinformation, impersonation, and fraud~\cite{park2024ai}.

-The growing realism of synthetic audio has made it increasingly difficult to distinguish it from genuine audio.
-This indistinguishability, together with accessibility, poses significant risks of misinformation, impersonation, and fraud~\cite{park2024ai}.
 For instance, voice cloning enabled by AI-generated speech can be exploited for malicious purposes such as fraudulent phone calls to financial institutions, large-scale social engineering attacks, or automated voice scams that convincingly mimic trusted individuals~\cite{UniversityWaterloo2025_WatermarksDefenceDeepfakes, guardian2024wppdeepfake}.
-Fraud using AI-generated speech has led to multi-million dollar financial losses~\cite {brewster2021voiceclone35m}.
-Furthermore, fraudulent calls and voice cloning can occur in real time during conversations with victims~\cite{yang2024streamvcrealtimelowlatencyvoice,guardian2024hongkongdeepfake,interpol2024beyondillusions}.
+Fraud using AI-generated speech has already led to multi-million dollar financial losses~\cite {brewster2021voiceclone35m}.

-One effective solution to address these challenges is \emph{watermarking}~\cite{audioseal,chenWavMarkWatermarkingAudio2024,liuDetectingVoiceCloning2023}.
-Audio watermarking systems embed imperceptible signals into audio content that can be identified by a corresponding detector mechanism.
-Specifically, modern audio watermarking systems alter the audio generation process so that all produced audio is automatically embedded with a unique footprint.
-Consequently, audio watermarks assist in detecting AI-generated audio, particularly in cases involving voice cloning, thereby preventing malicious actors from using voice cloning AI technology for fraud.